adaptive-learning/robomission/README.md

 6. Develop the feature.
 Enjoy it, experience the state of flow :-)

-  * To start a server, run:
+  * To start a server:

           $ make server

-  *  To open python console (with all models automatically imported), run:
+  *  To open python console (with all models automatically imported):

           $ make shell

-  *  To open jupyter notebooek, run:
+  *  To open jupyter notebooek:

           $ make notebook

-  * If you change data in fixtures and want to load them to the database:
+  * To load new tasks (or other domain changes) to DB:

-          $ make data
+          $ make domain

   * If you change the data model, create and apply a migration:

-          $ ./manage.py makemigrations
+          $ ./backend/manage.py makemigrations
-          $ ./manage.py migrate
+          $ ./backend/manage.py migrate

-  * Take a regular breaks (e.g. after 25 minutes), stretch yourself (including your eyes).
+  * Take a regular breaks and stretch yourself (including your eyes).

 8. Test the implemented feature and check the code by a linter: